Ankhesenamun: Popular culture

 Ankhesenamun's name has entered popular culture as the secret love of the priest Imhotep in the 1932 film The Mummy.
-The 1999 remake, its sequel and its spin-off television series used the name Anck-su-namun, while other movies like The Mummy's Hand (1940) and the unrelated 1959 film named the character Ananka.
+The 1999 remake, its sequel and its spin-off television series used the name Anck-su-namun, while other movies like The Mummy's Hand (1940) and the 1959 remake of the Universal film series named the character Ananka.

 Ankhsenpaaten/Ankhsenamun is the heroine protagonist of the novel The Lost Queen of Egypt written by Lucille Morrison in 1937 detailing a fictionalized version of the princess' life before and after marriage to Tutankhamen.

 Ankhesenamun is the protagonist of the 1988 French novel La Reine Soleil by Christian Jacq, as well as its 2007 animated adaptation.